 documentation (proof of purchase includes paid invoices, receipts, and cancelled

-- provides the school boards with monthly financial reports on all components
+- provides the Regional Centre for Education and Schools with monthly financial reports on all components

 for all approved requests received up to January 15